Robinpig/Note/docs/CS/DB/Redis/start.md

         /* Return if clients are paused. */ if (!(c->flags & CLIENT_SLAVE) && clientsArePaused()) break;

-        /* Immediately abort if the client is in the middle of something. */ if (c->flags & CLIENT_BLOCKED) break;
+        if (c->flags & CLIENT_BLOCKED) break;

-        /* Don't process more buffers from clients that have already pending
-         * commands to execute in c->argv. */
         if (c->flags & CLIENT_PENDING_COMMAND) break;

-        /* Don't process input from the master while there is a busy script
-         * condition on the slave.
-We want just to accumulate the replication
-         * stream (instead of replying -BUSY like we do with other clients) and
-         * later resume the processing. */
         if (server.lua_timedout && c->flags & CLIENT_MASTER) break;

-        /* CLIENT_CLOSE_AFTER_REPLY closes the connection once the reply is
-         * written to the client.
-Make sure to not let the reply grow after
-         * this flag has been set (i.e. don't process more commands).
-         *
-         * The same applies for clients we want to terminate ASAP. */ if (c->flags & (CLIENT_CLOSE_AFTER_REPLY|CLIENT_CLOSE_ASAP)) break;
+        if (c->flags & (CLIENT_CLOSE_AFTER_REPLY|CLIENT_CLOSE_ASAP)) break;

         /* Determine request type when unknown. */